brunoklein99/bigdata-uoc-notes/README.md

 * Aggregate facts to back the above
 * Results could be puzzling or divergent from expectation
 * Visualizations as previous steps
+* Tables with results from more in depth analysis